 Find those who stick beside you and let them be the voice in your head.
 You matter and it isn’t your fault.

 My heart has been sad to drive by the hospital and have my own children say, “Mama, there is your doctor.”
 The ER shouldn’t feel like a second home.
-Things are more controlled now, but their awareness of the severity of migraines is real.
+Things are more controlled now, but their awareness of the severity of migraine is real.
 That is a lot for me to accept as a mom.

 As a wife I have had to work to both ask for and give myself grace at times.
 This too is very difficult.
 If I don’t choose to believe I can do this and act on it my migraine life is much more difficult.

-Teaching with migraines is a whole different world.
+Teaching with migraine is a whole different world.
 My mindset there has been to believe that kids will rise to the occasion and that has been true time and time again.
 My students’ compassion has been nothing short of inspiring over the years.

-Attitude of Migraine Sufferer
+Attitude of Person with Migraine

 Does attitude affect migraines?
 You bet it does.
 I just start by thinking about how I felt in each of these situations.
 Those feelings either resulted in peace and a release of stress or an increase of stress.
 That is huge because stress is a big trigger for me and for many people.
 Finding the positive is priceless in this fight against migraines.

 We have to reach out for support and remember that this is not a battle to fight alone.
 Remember you are cared about and you have friends on this journey.
 Those who hear you and see you for the fighter you are should be the ones you listen to.

 It is sometimes surprising who else can relate to you as well.
 You may meet other migraine friends on your journey and you may be an encouragement to them.
 Find support here and know you can return anytime.

 Finding the Positive